rpicanco/ShopifyAdminAPICustomer/business-domain-design/identify-microservice-boundariess.md

 <div>
   <h2>Address</h2>
   This Microservice is responsible for managing customer addresses.
-We decided to split it out from customer microservice for readability, maintainability and be independently scalable even creating a tightly coupled component with the Customer Microservice because there is no address without a customer.
+We decided to split it out from customer microservice for readability, maintainability and be independently scalable.
+Moreover, we do not consider it as a Value Object of Customer, because the Address has its own ID been easily independently editable from Customer entity.
 </div>

 <div>
   <h2>CustomerSearch</h2>
-  Responsible for...
+  This Microservice is responsible for managing saved searches for representing a group of customers defined by the shop owner.
 </div>

 <div>
   <h2>Order</h2>
-  Responsible for...
+  This Microservice is a mock one.
+It is responsible for giving order information to the customer microservice.
 </div>